apognu/tuigreet/README.md

     -d, --debug [FILE]  enable debug logging to the provided file, or to /tmp/tuigreet.log
     -c, --cmd COMMAND   command to run
+        --env KEY=VALUE environment variables to run the default session with (can appear more than once)
     -s, --sessions DIRS colon-separated list of Wayland session paths --session-wrapper 'CMD [ARGS]...'
                         wrapper command to initialize the non-X11 session